JetBrains/kotlin/docs/analysis/analysis-api/analysis-api.md

 expression types, symbols, smartcast, and many others.
 Analysis API is an API which is used to implement Kotlin Plugin 2.0 which is under active development now.

-Analysis API is Kotlin compioler implemetnation independent .
+Analysis API is Kotlin compiler implementation independent .
 That means that it do not expose any Kotlin compiler internals.

-Analysis API itself is a just set of interfaces/abstraact classes without specific implementation inside.
+Analysis API itself is a just set of interfaces/abstract classes without specific implementation inside.
 But there are two implementations currently available.

 * FIR-based implementation.
 FIR is a new compiler frontend which is a part of K2 Kotlin compiler.
 Read more: